 Admission agreement Floor plan with the dimensions of the facility, exits and planned room usage A fire inspection form.
-A balance sheet (CBRF/AFH only) Financial information (CBRF/AFH only) Financial information requested by the department Plan Review approval documentation Home and Community Based Services designation is for settings that plan to serve Medicaid waiver participant.
-When DHS determines that the application is complete, an initial licensing/certification visit will be scheduled.
+A balance sheet (CBRF/AFH only) Financial information (CBRF/AFH only) Other information requested by the department Plan Review approval documentation Home and Community Based Services designation is for settings that plan to serve Medicaid waiver participant.
+When DHS determines that the application visit will be scheduled.
 DHS has 70 days to approve or deny a license.
-This 70 days for processing begins after a complete license application packet is received and DHS completes the initial licensing survey.
-It should be noted we consider initial licensing/certification a priority and when an application is complete, an onsite is scheduled.
+This 70 days for processing begins after a complete license application packet is received and DHS completes the initial licensing/certification a priority and when an application is complete, an onsite is scheduled.
 Applications not completed within six months of submission will be closed due to inactivity The Bureau of Assisted Living certifies mental health and substance abuse providers.
-Appliable Statutes - Wis.
-Statute Chapter 51.
-State
+Appliable Statutes - Wis, Statute Chapter 51, State